gikurujulius/Evaluating_A_Hr_Dataset/README.md

 # Evaluating_A_Hr_Dataset
-Evaluating a Hr dataset on abseenteism and Health
+Evaluating a Hr dataset on abseenteism and Health using SQL